Psypher9/connect-csharp-sdk/README.md

   - TIMECARDS_READ: GET endpoints related to employee timecards
   - TIMECARDS_WRITE: POST, PUT, and DELETE endpoints related to employee timecards
   - PAYMENTS_WRITE_ADDITIONAL_RECIPIENTS: Allow third party applications to deduct a portion of each transaction amount.
+  - PAYMENTS_WRITE_IN_PERSON: POST, PUT, and DELETE endpoints.
+Grants write access to transaction and refunds information.

 <a name="oauth2ClientSecret"></a>
 ### oauth2ClientSecret